sivapvarma/autozimu.github.io/_posts/2013-01-07-setup-scientific-computing-environment-using-Python-and-Julia.md

 world, and it is rather easy to get started, and I was already familiar with C/C++.
 The fact that I used this combination for about two years does not indicate I was satisfied by them (although in fact I was fairly satisfied by something).
-Both of them has apparent pros and cons.
+Both of them have apparent pros and cons.

 * MATLAB
     * Pros